Achieving Greatness: Bronco Warrant Officer selected as finalist for Adjutant General Week “Of the Year” Competition

-U.S. Army Chief Warrant Officer 2 Ryan Davis, a human resources technician assigned to 3rd Infantry Brigade Combat Team, 25th Infantry Division, poses for a portrait on Schofield Barracks, Hawaii, April 20, 2023.
-Davis was selected as a warrant officer finalist in the Adjutant General Week “Of the Year” In-Person Competition which will be held at Fort Jackson, South Carolina June 11-15, 2023.
-(U.S. Army photo by Spc.
-Darbi Colson/3rd Infantry Brigade Combat Team)
+SCHOFIELD BARRACKS, Hawaii – U.S. Army Chief Warrant Officer 2 Ryan Davis, a human resources technician assigned to 3rd Infantry Brigade Combat Team, 25th Infantry Division, was selected as a warrant officer finalist in the Adjutant General Week “Of the Year” In-Person Competition which will be held at Fort Jackson, South Carolina June 11-15, 2023.

+Davis was selected by a panel of senior Adjutant General officers, warrant officers, and command sergeants major and will represent the Broncos, 25th Infantry Division, and U.S. Army Pacific during the competition.

+“When I was selected I was super ecstatic, but at first I was also like no because I’m one of the types of people who doesn’t like praise,” said Davis.
+“I always just let my work speak for itself.”

 |Date Taken: